KAlexRussel/E-commerce-html-css/README.md

 # E-commerce-html-css
-An online market selling cloth of Gucci brand
+An online market selling cloth of E-Gucci brand